Welcome to the Tenth Amendment Center

 From the Blog

-- To the Governor: Connecticut Passes Bill to Legalize Marijuana Despite Federal Prohibitionby Mike Maharrey on June 17, 2021 at 5:13 pm
+- Rhode Island Senate Passes Bill to Legalize Marijuana Despite Federal Prohibitionby Mike Maharrey on June 23, 2021 at 7:46 pm

-Under the proposed law, adults 21 and older could possess up to 1.5 ounces of marijuana beginning on July 1.
-The legislation also creates a licensing and regulatory structure for commercial production and retail sales […]
+Under the proposed law, adults 21 and over could possess up to 1 ounce of marijuana and grow up to six plants for personal use.
+The legislation would also create a regulatory and tax structure for commercial cultivation […]

 Path to Liberty